 If you are registered with a dentist then please call your own dental practice, they have a duty of care to provide you with treatment and advice.

-Registered or currently receiving a course of treatment at one of our dental access centre/clinics
+Registered or currently receiving a course of treatment at one of the Salaried Dental Service clinics

-If you, or the person you are calling about, are a registered patient at any of our dental access centres or you are currently receiving a course of treatment at one of our dental access centres and you have a dental emergency please call:
+If you, or the person you are calling about, are a registered patient at the Salaried Dental Service and you have a dental emergency outside of opening hours please call the emergency dental helpline: 03330 063 300

 Will I have to pay?